 However, there is a bit more caution on how you interact in public spaces.
 With this social media culture, it’s easy for people to just take a snap and turn it into whatever they want – all of a sudden you are trending for all the wrong reasons.

 You also have to watch how you address people because now everyone wants to talk to you.
 And whether you are in a good mood or not, you still have to wear a smile.

 I guess being famous either exposes who you truly are or turns you into someone you are not – if you are a good person then that will still shine through.

-Being an actor in South Africa is tough.
+BL: Being an actor in South Africa is tough.
 And the instability of the industry can cause so much anxiety and depression.
-How do you feel when you have to read or hear about fellow artists ending their lives because they can no longer cope?
+How do you feel when you have to read or hear about fellow artists ending their lives because they can’t cope?

 LL: It so sad and unfortunate.
 My most honest answer, using myself as an example; sometimes it helps to lean on God when you are going through such dark periods.

-For someone else it might not be enough, they might need something else, but I am a very spiritual being and that’s what gets me through.
+For someone else, it might not be enough, and they might need something else, but I am a very spiritual being and that’s what gets me through.

 I also believe that if something is yours, it’s yours.
 Just have faith!

 Even if it takes ten years for you to truly get there; all that happens in between those ten years is just maturing you as a person so that you are ready when that moment comes.